 A beginning painting course with a specific emphasis on working from the landscape.
 Students investigate a variety of approaches when working directly from the landscape or working from memory of a place.
 Central to the course is Gaston Bachelard's Poetic's of Space, a philosophical study of place-rooms, forests, shells-in the poetic imagination.
 In conjunction with visual issues such as space color and composition the course will focus on poetic, historical, and psychological experience of place.
-ARTS; L. Lombard architecture are surveyed with attention to style and chronology as well as to the political, social, and intellectual contexts in which the works were created.
-HUM; CL: CLAS 202; S. Fineberg
+ARTS; L. Lombard

-ART 202 Greek Art and Architecture AH Greek vase-painting, sculpture, and temple-
+ART 202 Greek Art and Architecture AH